centre-for-virus-research/CVR-Course-2026/docs/Nanopore.md

 Nanopore sequencing has a different error profile to short-read technologies such as Illumina, with higher rates of insertion/deletion errors and homopolymer-associated mistakes.
 As a result, specialised variant calling and consensus tools such as Medaka have been developed to model these errors and produce more accurate consensus sequences from Nanopore data. [medaka](https://github.com/nanoporetech/medaka) is designed by Oxford Nanopore Technolgies (ONT) themselves.

 A key requirement is to tell medaka what model to use, which reflects the version of flowcell and basecaller that was used during sequencing.
-Medaka takes the fastq reads and reference sequence as input, and uses minimap2 behind the scenes to do the alignement itself.
+The medaka_consensus and medaka_variant commands take FASTQ reads and a reference sequence as input and perform the alignment internally using minimap2.

 ```
-medaka_consensus -i barcode10.fastq -d emcv_ref.fasta -o medaka_consensus -t 4 -m r941_min_hac_g507
+medaka_consensus -i barcode10.fastq -d emcv_ref.fasta -o emcv_medaka_consensus -t 4 -m r941_min_hac_g507
 ```
+**NB:** medaka will output LOTS of messages to the screen as it progresses

 * medaka_consensus -> the name of the program
 * -i barcode10.fastq -> the input fastq file
 * -d emcv_ref.fasta  -> the reference sequence
 * -o emcv_medaka_consensus -> output folder name
 * -t 4 -> number of threads to use (4)
-* -m r941_min_hac_g50 -> the model to use: r941 = R9.4.1 chemistry, min = MinION, hac = high-accuracy basecalling, g507 = guppy basecaller Guppy 5.0.7
+* -m r941_min_hac_g507 -> the model to use: r941 = R9.4.1 chemistry, min = MinION, hac = high-accuracy basecalling, g507 = guppy basecaller Guppy 5.0.7

 If we list the contents on the new emcv_medaka_consensus folder we should see our consensus sequence:

 ```
-ls medaka_consensus
+ls emcv_medaka_consensus
 ```

 ```
-cat medaka_consensus/consensus.fasta
+cat emcv_medaka_consensus/consensus.fasta
 ```

-Medaka_consensus is a consensus 'polishing' tool, it can sometimes be a little agressive at calling bases at low coverage regions and there is now way to control this directly i.e. there is no minimum depth function in medaka_consensus and now way to mask sites with Ns at low coverage regions.
+Medaka_consensus is a consensus 'polishing' tool, it can sometimes be a little agressive at calling bases at low coverage regions and there is no way to control this directly i.e. there is no minimum depth function in medaka_consensus and no way to mask sites with Ns at low coverage regions.

 However, we can use medaka in a different way to address this, first by calling variants with respect to the reference using **medaka variant**, and then by applying the variants along with a minimum depth using **medaka sequence**: